Roman-Dewan/task_manager_app/README.md

-# blood_donation_app
+#Task Manager App

-creating blood donation app to serve the bangladeshi people
+This app helps people to track their daily task and monitoring it.

 ## Getting Started